corbel-spatial/ouroboros/README.md

 ## Notes

 - ⚠️ This project is under active development and things may change without notice.
+The first stable version is planned to be `v1.1.0`.
 Feedback, suggestions, and questions are welcomed in the [Issues](https://github.com/corbel-spatial/ouroboros/issues) section.